sheldonucr/ee260_lab/lab1/README.md

 ### Next lab

-In lab 2, you will learn Layout design, DRC, LVS, Parasitic Extraction, and post-simulation with parasotic extraction.
+In lab 2, you will learn Layout design, DRC, LVS, Parasitic Extraction, and post-simulation with parasitic extraction.